Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson6.md

 ### Modules

-Modules is the concept of separating code into different scopes and making it avilable to your program.
+Modules are the concept of separating code into different scopes and making it available to your program.

 In the browsers all code is global.
-A variable defined in one file is avialable in another.
+A variable defined in one file is available in another.

 This creates a few problems.